-Much to my surprise, the standing stitches are not only neater, but they are also a lot quicker and easier to make than to join your yarn with a slip stitch and then make your chains.
+Much to my surprise, standing crochet stitches are not only neater, but they are also a lot quicker and easier to make than to join your yarn with a slip stitch and then make your chains.

 The standing stitches can be used anywhere where you would join a new color with a slip stitch and then make a few chains to the height of your stitches.
 They can be used for single crochets, half, double, and triple crochet stitches.